How We Enforce Judgments

 The United States Constitution requires states to honor the judgments of other states as decided by their courts.
-And it is our job to handle enforcement of foreign judgments aggressively and relentlessly in the Commonwealth of Massachusetts.
+The experienced collections attorneys at the Law Offices of Alan M. Cohen LLC enforce judgments — both Massachusetts judgments and foreign judgments — aggressively and relentlessly in the Commonwealth of Massachusetts.

-The execution should issue except under two circumstances:
+The execution should issue unless:

-After you have obtained your Massachusetts execution, what is your next step?
-If the judgment debtor has real property, you could levy upon the execution and either sell the property or suspend the sale.
+After you have obtained your MA execution, what is your next step to enforce judgments?
+If the judgment debtor has real property, the experienced collections lawyers at the Law offices of Alan M. Cohen LLC can send the execution to the deputy sheriff to levy upon the execution and either sell the property or suspend the sale.

-Aggressive Approach to Enforcement of Foreign Judgments
+Our Aggressive Approach to Enforcement of Judgments

-Our founder, Attorney Alan M. Cohen, acts quickly, investigating the debtor’s situation to determine what assets he or she has in Massachusetts, including any personal guarantees on the debt.
-We then begin to prepare pre-judgment documentation to seek and obtain ex-parte attachments to seize the debtor’s bank accounts, real estate, and other assets.
-After we have obtained the allowed attachments, the sheriff will be able to serve the bank and record real estate attachments to attempt to give you security to obtain the payments you are entitled to receive.
+The collections attorneys at the Law Offices of Alan M. Cohen LLC act quickly to enforce judgments, investigating the debtor’s situation to determine what assets he or she or it has in Massachusetts and then preparing pre-judgment attachments to seize the debtor’s bank account, real estate and other assets.
+After obtaining these allowed attachments, the sheriff serves the bank attachments and records real estate attachments to attempt to give you security to get you paid as we enforce judgments.

 Removing Barriers to Help You Get Paid in Massachusetts

-Our founder, Boston Debt Collection Attorney Alan M. Cohen, has over 35 years of experience domesticating and enforcement of foreign judgments and collecting bad debts.
-Attorney Cohen knows the right steps to take in helping you pursue collection of your out-of-state judgment.
-Our judgment collection law firm can assist you with various collections options, including:
+The collections lawyers at the Law Offices of Alan M. Cohen LLC have over 45 years of experience in judgment domestication and enforcement of judgments for out-of-state creditors by collecting bad debts.
+We know the right steps to take in helping you pursue post-judgment collections of your out-of-state judgment or bad debt, and can assist you with various post-judgment litigation options, including:

-- Complaints on judgments
+● Complaints on Judgments

-- Supplementary Process
+● Supplementary Process

-- Reach and Apply Injunctions
+● Reach and Apply Injunctions